KSTAR¶

 - ———————————

-- activities_list: pandas dataframe
+- real_enrichment: pandas dataframe

 p-values obtained for all pruned networks indicating statistical enrichment of a kinase’s substrates for each network, based on hypergeometric tests